Collecting sets of things: a children's hobby of bygone times

 Cigarette cards were produced in themes such as trains, flowers, sportsmen, etc. Children would aim to collect a complete set on a particular theme so that they could complete an album.

 On the back of the cigarette cards was information about the topic illustrated on the front.
-This was usually very informative and it was repeated in the album close to the space for the card - see the large images of the information on a separate page.
+This was usually very informative and it was repeated in the album close to the space for the card.

 Other favourites for collecting were postage stamps.
 It was common practice to waylay anyone who received a letter or parcel, particularly if it was from overseas, to request the postage stamp.